joe10111/Launch_Mod2Week4_Assessment/README.md

 4. For all three parts of this question, imagine that you have used Entity Framework to create a database table using the following class and context.
     * What will the table name be?
+        * The table name will be `Bike` since the public class is named bikes
     * What will the column name(s) be?
+        * ID, Type, and Date
     * What is the name of the database you are connecting to?
+        * The name is `Bikes` as defined inside the OnConfiguring method call

     ```C#
     namespace BikeApp